stripe-archive/safesql/README.md

 Found 1 potentially unsafe SQL statements:
 - /Users/alice/go/src/example.com/an/unsafe/package/db.go:14:19
 Please ensure that all SQL queries you use are compile-time constants.
-You should always use parametrized queries or prepared statements instead of building queries from strings.
+You should always use parameterized queries or prepared statements instead of building queries from strings.

 $ safesql example.com/a/safe/package